wg-perception/people/readme.rst

 groovy - Catkinized version for Groovy - Released as deb.

 hydro-devel - Most recent version for Hydro.
+Bug fixes only.

+indigo-devel - Most recent version for Indigo.
 Bug fixes and stable new features.

 master - Really new features, may not be stable.
 Currently developing against Hydro.